KrzysztofStaron/face_recognition/API_v0_DOCS.md

 ### POST /api/v0/findIn

 Find a target person in a set of scope images.
-If the target image contains multiple faces, the endpoint will search for ALL faces in the target image across the scope.
-This endpoint will use cached embeddings if available, or compute them on the fly.
+If the target image contains multiple faces, the endpoint can search for all faces, the largest/best one, or a specific face index.
+The endpoint performs greedy one-to-one matching to avoid duplicate counting.
+It uses cached embeddings if available, or computes them on the fly.
+You can optionally include face details (bboxes, detection scores) in the response.

 **Request Body:**